- Acts against: HIV-1

 What is its clinical history?

 IPM conducted two Phase I and one Phase I/II safety trials of Ring-004 from 2009 to 2012, all of which found the ring to be safe and well-tolerated.
 Given the ring’s promise as a long-acting HIV prevention method, IPM launched two Phase III studies in 2012: The Ring Study, led by IPM, and ASPIRE, led by IPM’s clinical trial partner, the US National Institutes of Health-funded Microbicide Trials Network (MTN).
-Enrolling more than 4,500 women in Malawi, South Africa, Uganda and Zimbabwe, these two pivotal trials are assessing the ring’s efficacy and long-term safety.
+Enrolling more than 4,500 women in Malawi, South Africa, Uganda and Zimbabwe, these two pivotal trials assessed the ring’s efficacy and long-term safety.
 They make up the centerpiece of IPM’s Dapivirine Ring Licensure Program, which includes additional safety trials and is designed to collect the safety and efficacy data required by global and national regulatory authorities to seek licensure for the ring’s public use.

 Two open-label extension studies launched in July 2016 to provide the ring to former Phase III trial participants and help determine how the ring could fit into women’s lives.